televandalist/RADocsTEMP/docs/sort/Contributing-with-the-docs.md

 ## Summing up

-1. Log into your github account (or [create an account](https://github.com/join) if you don't have one).
+1. Log into your github account (or [create an account](https://github.com/join) if you don't have one)!
 2. Edit a page (or create a new one) on the [RAwiki](https://github.com/RetroAchievements/docs/wiki/).
 You must use the Markdown markup language.
 Just check the [Markdown caveats below](#markdown-caveats).
 3. Sooner or later a maintainer will generate the pages for [RAdocs](https://docs.retroachievements.org).